rnichollx/quxlang/docs/glossary.md

 ## Temploid

-A temploid is something that can be instantiated.
-Functions and templates are temploids.
+A temploid is an individual declaration of something that can be instantiated.
+Individual function and templates declarations are temploids.

+### Differs from

+* Templexoid* - A templexoid is a collection of 1 or more temploids that share a symbolic name.

 ## Temploidic-Function